 Stephan Polomski

-He has over 18 years of international experience in different leading positions and various industries like TV and journalism, pharmaceuticals and chemicals, energy, mobility, design and engineering as well as automotive.
+Stephan has over 25 years of international experience in different leading positions and various industries like TV and journalism, pharmaceuticals and chemicals, energy, mobility, design and engineering as well as automotive.

 He was born in 1963 and studied in Berlin, Florence, Rome, Bejing and Pforzheim graduating with two master degrees in arts and humanities and in economics.
 Two times he was DAAD fellow.